meemeee/final_project/README.md

 ## Description

+This project is an online platform that allows individuals to provide private book rental service.
+Borrowers are presented with a wide selection of books from various Lenders, while Lenders are able to manage their books and communicate with Borrowers at their own convenience.

-This project is a web application for a book-renting platform that allows book owners to rent out their books independently.
-Built with Django framework and utilised [django-private-chat](https://github.com/Bearle/django-private-chat) for one-to-one Websocket-based Asyncio-handled chat function.
+Built with Django framework and utilized django-private-chat library for a Websocket-based chat function.

-This is a final project for [CS50Web](https://cs50.harvard.edu/web/).
+A final project made for [CS50Web](https://cs50.harvard.edu/web/).

 ### Features
 - Borrower can browse and search available books, see their details and loan status.
-- Any user can message Loaner via a Websocket-based chat function, where they send borrow requests, or exchange further details such as pick-up time and location.
+- Any user can message Lender via a chat function, where they can send borrow requests, exchange further details such as pick-up time and location.
-- Book Loaner can message the Borrower, change their book's status, or remove a book completely from their library.
+- Book Lender can message the Borrower, change their book's status, or remove a book completely from their library.
-- Any user can add a new book for loan and become a Loaner.
+- Any user can add a new book for loan and become a Lender.

 ## Installation